-Moody’s predicts a 2024 stable outlook for the insurance brokerage sector, underpinned by constructive global economic growth, a favourable commercial property & casualty (P&C) rate environment, and stable EBITDA margins.
+We predicts a 2024-2025 stable outlook for the insurance brokerage sector, underpinned by constructive global economic growth, a favourable commercial property & casualty (P&C) rate environment, and stable EBITDA margins.

 Global insurance and reinsurance brokers play a pivotal role in the insurance industry, serving as intermediaries that facilitate the placement of insurance and reinsurance coverages for their clients with insurers and reinsurers.

 In the ranking, the TOP 5 remained the same as last year.
 However, there was a shuffle in the bottom half of the top 10.
-Acrisure LLC moved from #9 to #7; Alliant Insurance Services Inc. jumped from 11th place to the eighth spot; Truist Insurance Holdings Inc. dropped to #9 from #7; and Lockton Inc. moved from #8 to #10.
+Acrisure moved to #6; Brown & Brown to #7, Alliant Insurance Services place to #8; Lokton to #9; and TIH moved to #10.

 Top 20 Global Insurance & Reinsurance Brokers by Revenue